-PDF documents can be created using your iPhone Notes App.
+PDF documents can be created using your smartphone.
 There are also several apps you can also download to create PDF documents.

 Please call 403.945.RCMP (7267) to be connected with our call centre.
 If you do not have a phone, please pick up the metal phone outside the front door.